 The environment that we are in does not help.
-Since the fall, women in general have been relegated to at best, glorified servants, or worse, sex objects.
+Since the fall, women, in general, have been relegated to at best, glorified servants, or worse, sex objects.
 Sadly enough, even historical Bible commentators regarded women in less than glowing terms.

 Despite the advancement of women’s rights, not much has changed.
-Sex trafficking is a big business, pornography is running rampart in our culture and in our churches (read my article on Pornography in the Church), and even the most liberated women struggle to find their place in the world (or their self-worth).
+Sex trafficking is big business, pornography is running rampant in our culture and in our churches (read my article on Pornography in the Church), and even the most liberated women struggle to find their place in the world (or their self-worth).

 The result is a message that affects how women see themselves.
 It is a message that emphasizes a women’s looks and the services she is able to provide.
-Only God can change the culture that is outside our control.
-But there is one thing we can do, pour truth into our minds and hearts of how God sees us and have a deeper understanding of just how valuable we are.
+Only God can change a culture that is outside our control.
+But there is one thing we can do, pour truth into our minds and hearts of how God sees us, and have a deeper understanding of just how valuable we are.
 And one of the ways to do that is to understand what it means to be created in God’s image.